Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 `align_with_prank.sh` -  protein-coding sequence alignment

 #### [PAML](http://abacus.gene.ucl.ac.uk/software/paml.html) (v4.8)
-First, run PAML site models as described in the readme from folder `PAML`.
+First, run PAML site models as described in the README from folder `PAML`.
 `select_sign_sites_PAML_M8.R` - pull out the identified sites under positive selection

 #### [COEVOL](https://github.com/bayesiancook/coevol) (v1.4)

-1) `run_coevol.sh` - wrapper to run Coevol
+1) `run_coevol.sh` - wrapper to run Coevol; `finish_coevol.sh` - wrapper to stop Coevol and generate summaries

-2) `summarize_coevol_output1.R` - access the estimated correlations and posterior probabilities
+2) `summarize_coevol_output_TRNP1.R` - access the estimated omega, correlations and posterior probabilities

-3) `summarize_coevol_output2.R` - access the estimated omega of the protein
+Scripts for evolutionary analysis of control proteins can be found in a separate folder `other_protein_alignments` where there is a separate README on this part.

 ### Analysis of NPC proliferation assay
-`proliferation_analysis.R` - gather proliferation assay data, estimate proliferation rates using logistic regression, infer association with GI using PGLS
+`proliferation_analysis.R` - gather proliferation assay data, estimate proliferation rates using logistic regression, infer association with brain size and GI using PGLS

 ## Regulation